cosmicjs/nodejs-sales-page/article/article.md

 ...
 ```

-As you can see, we reference server variables within a double curly barakets.
+As you can see, we reference server variables within a double curly brackets.
 For instance `{{ cosmic.metadata.top_logo.url }}` means get the value of variable from Cosmic JS, which the logo image url and put it in the home view page.
 There are also similar syntax to handle if and loop using handlebars syntax.
 For a full syntax help, please refer to <a href="http://handlebarsjs.com/">Handlebars User Documentation</a>.

 You can also change some of the styling of the page from within home view page because we are simply using <a href="https://getbootstrap.com/docs/4.3/getting-started/introduction/">Bootstrap framework</a>.
 For some other styling properties you can change it directly from `/public/css/styles.css`